zozobalogh0817/merger_documentation/usage.md

 ## Extraction

-> This can be done with various of programs.
+> Could be done with a variety of programs.
-> I recommend to use WinRar
+> I recommend using WinRar

 ![before_extract](https://user-images.githubusercontent.com/67690333/166434996-65f94440-88d4-4534-9a64-6e6d18b7b8a8.png)

-After the extraction you left with a `program` folder and the `program.zip`.
+After the extraction, you will be left with a `program` folder and the `program.zip`

 ![after_extract](https://user-images.githubusercontent.com/67690333/166435435-eca4a12a-09e1-4506-a50c-157053f6c38d.png)